MIDL-Conference/midl-website-2026/pages/call-for-papers.md

 - **Main Track – Methodological Development**: New algorithms, architectures, or models for medical imaging.
 Up to **10 pages** (excluding references) at submission; up to **12 pages** after rebuttal.
 - **Special Track – Validation Studies**: A new track dedicated to large-scale or clinically oriented validation of deep learning methods.
 Up to **14 pages** (excluding references) for submission and camera-ready. up **to 16 pages** after rebuttal.

 All papers must use the official [MIDL LaTeX template](https://github.com/MIDL-Conference/MIDLLatexTemplate). and be submitted via OpenReview.
-Reviews are **single-blind**.
+Reviews are **single-blind**, which means reviewers know the authors’ identities, but authors do not know the reviewers’..
 Papers must be original and not under review elsewhere.

 Short Papers (**≤ 3 pages**, excluding references) may present early ideas or discuss recent/submitted journal work.
 Accepted short papers will be presented as posters or spotlights.